-Purchasing hearing instruments can be a confusing endevor.
+Purchasing hearing instruments can be a confusing endeavor.
 Let us assist you in making the best choices.

 7 Questions You Should Ask Hearing Professionals Before Making an Appointment